-20. Identify and characterize pollution / chemicals-related hotspots (such as obsolete stockpiles of chemicals, contaminated sites) to protect vulnerable groups and the environment, minimize exposure and take measures to decontaminate them and prevent new ones.

-- 21. Reduce and mitigate risks associated with extractive activities, including controlling the use and release of chemicals in mining, such as mercury in artisanal and small scale gold mining. - 22.
-Effectively provide and apply reliable information along the product life cycle, including at the consumer stage, in particular on the presence of harmful chemicals in manufactured products and raise consumer awareness of hazards and risks throughout the value chain. - 23.
-Develop eco-labelling schemes to inform customers on the potential environmental and health impact of their consumer choices. - 24.
-Extend product lifespans through sustainable design, maintenance and upgrades, and recovery of broken products. - 25.
-Reduce exposure to lead through actions on battery recycling, pottery, and paint. - 26.
-Phase out the use of mercury in a number of specific products by 2020 and manufacturing processes by 2025, and phase down in dental amalgam and in mining. - 27.
-Minimize waste generation, improve collection, separation and final disposal practices and regulation. - 28.
-Eliminate uncontrolled dumping and open-burning of waste. - 29.
+- 20. Identify and characterize pollution / chemicals-related hotspots (such as obsolete stockpiles of chemicals, contaminated sites) to protect vulnerable groups and the environment, minimize exposure and take measures to decontaminate them and prevent new ones. - 21.
+Reduce and mitigate risks associated with extractive activities, including controlling the use and release of chemicals in mining, such as mercury in artisanal and small scale gold mining. - 22.
+Effectively provide and apply reliable information along the product life cycle, including at the consumer stage, in particular on the presence of harmful chemicals in manufactured products and raise consumer awareness of hazards and risks throughout the value chain.
+Raise the awareness of stakeholders at all stages of the product lifecycle, including the consumer stage, of chemical hazards and risks, and provide reliable and relevant information on the safe handling of chemicals throughout the value chain. - 23.
+Develop eco-labelling schemes to inform customers on the potential environmental and health impact of their consumer choices. - 23.24.
+Pursue voluntary programs to strengthen local capacity on sound chemicals management with the aim to continuously improve performance on the protection of human health and the environment. - 24.25.
+Extend product lifespans through sustainable design, maintenance and upgrades, and recovery of broken products. - 25.26.
+Reduce exposure to lead through actions on battery recycling, pottery, and paint. - 26:27.
+Phase out the use of mercury in a number of specific products by 2020 and manufacturing processes by 2025, and phase down in dental amalgam and in mining. - 27.28.
+Minimize waste generation, improve collection, separation and final disposal practices and regulation, and promote waste to energy strategies. - 28.29.
+Eliminate uncontrolled dumping and open-burning of waste. - 29.30.
 Phase out the production and use of asbestos.

 To address some of the root causes of pollution and further reduce pollution in the medium and longer term, there is a need for system-wide level action to transform the economy.
-Five actions are key to shifting the economy to more innovative and cleaner production and consumption patterns, and greener investments in less polluting activities and practices as well as alternatives.
+Five actions are key to shifting the economy to more innovative and cleaner production and consumption patterns, and greener-more sustainable investments in less polluting activities and practices as well as alternatives.
 These include:

-- (i) Building circularity in production and supply processes and key economic sectors - (ii) Redirecting finance and investments to less polluting and cleaner economic activities - (iii) Promoting and disseminating green technologies and ecosystem based solutions, including ecosystem protection and restoration - (iv) Scaling up actions on pollution through horizontal and vertical integration in cities - (v) Incentivizing responsible consumption and lifestyles choices
+- (i) Building circularity in production and supply processes and key economic sectors - (ii) Redirecting finance and investments to less polluting and cleaner economic activities - (iii)Promoting and disseminating green technologies and ecosystem based solutions, including ecosystem protection and restoration - (iv) Scaling up actions on pollution through horizontal and vertical integration in cities - (v) Incentivizing responsible consumption and lifestyles choices